-Safe injection sites get OK from King County health board
+Safe heroin injection sites get OK from King County health board

-The King County Board of Health voted Thursday to endorse supervised injection sites for drug users, a strategy to reduce overdose deaths.
+The King County Board of Health endorses supervised injection sites for drug users, a strategy to reduce overdose deaths.
 A final decision on the sites, which would be the first of their kind in the nation, is expected soon.

-King County is moving closer to opening two public sites where drug users can inject heroin under supervision.
+King County is moving closer to opening at least two public sites where drug users can inject heroin under supervision.

-The county’s Board of Health voted 12-0 Thursday to endorse the sites, which would be the first of their kind in the nation.
+The county’s Board of Health voted unanimously Thursday to endorse the sites, which would be the first of their kind in the nation.

 A task force, made up of experts on heroin and opioid abuse, recommended the supervised injection sites in September, as a way to reduce the wave of overdose deaths that has wracked Seattle and King County in recent years.

-Thursday’s vote is an endorsement of the task force’s recommendations — which go beyond the injection sites — but it does not represent a final decision.
+Thursday’s vote is an endorsement of the task force’s recommendations — which go beyond the injection sites, calling for increased opioid treatment and prevention programs — but it does not represent a final decision.

 Seattle Mayor Ed Murray and King County Executive Dow Constantine are expected to weigh in with a decision on the sites in the next several weeks.